nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(thing.name);                        // "boo"
 ```

-In this example, `target` starts out with no own properties.
+In this example, `target` starts with no own properties.
 The `thing` object has a proxy as its prototype that defines a `set` trap to catch the creation of any new properties.
-When `thing.name` is assigned the value `"thing"`, the `set` proxy trap is called because `thing` doesn't have an own property called `name`.
-Inside of the `set` trap, `trapTarget` is equal to `target` and `receiver` is equal to `thing`.
-The result of the operation should be to create a new property on `thing`, and fortunately `Reflect.set()` implements this default behavior for you so long as you pass in `receiver` as the fourth argument.
+When `thing.name` is assigned `"thing"` as its value, the `set` proxy trap is called because `thing` doesn't have an own property called `name`.
+Inside the `set` trap, `trapTarget` is equal to `target` and `receiver` is equal to `thing`.
+The operation should ultimately create a new property on `thing`, and fortunately `Reflect.set()` implements this default behavior for you if you pass in `receiver` as the fourth argument.

 Once the `name` property is created on `thing`, setting `thing.name` to a different value will no longer call the `set` proxy trap.
 At that point, `name` is an own property so the `[[Set]]` operation never continues on to the prototype.

-The `get` and `set` traps on proxies used as prototypes are called only when an own property of the given name doesn't exist.
-There's also one more proxy trap that behaves the same way.

 ### Using the `has` Trap on a Prototype

-Recall from earlier in this chapter that the `has` trap intercepts the use of the `in` operator on objects.
-The `in` operator searches first for an object's own property with the given name and, if not found, continues to the prototype.
-If there's no own property on the prototype then the search continues through the prototype chain until it is found or there are no more prototypes to search.
-The `has` trap, therefore, is only called when the search has progressed to the proxy object in the prototype chain.
-When using a proxy as a prototype, that only happens when there is no own property of the given name.
+Recall that the `has` trap intercepts the use of the `in` operator on objects.
+The `in` operator searches first for an object's own property with the given name.
+If an own property with that name doesn't exist, the operation continues to the prototype.
+If there's no own property on the prototype, then the search continues through the prototype chain until the own property is found or there are no more prototypes to search.

+The `has` trap is therefore only called when the search reaches the proxy object in the prototype chain.
+When using a proxy as a prototype, that only happens when there's no own property of the given name.
 For example:

 ```js
 let target = {};